-Hazard category Signal word Hazard statement Symbol 2 Warning H373 May cause damage to organs <> through prolonged or repeated exposure <<>> <> (state all organs affected, if known) <<> (state route of exposure if it is conclusively proven that no other routes of exposure cause the hazard) Health hazard
+Hazard category Signal word Hazard statement Symbol 2 Warning H373 May cause damage to organs <> through prolonged or repeated exposure <<>> <> (state all organs affected, if known) <<>> (state route of exposure if it is conclusively proven that no other routes of exposure cause the hazard) Health hazard

-Prevention Response Storage Disposal P260 P314 P501 Do not breathe dust/ fume/ gas/ mist/ Get medical advice/attention if you Dispose of contents/ container to vapours/ spray.
-Manufacturer/supplier or the competent authority to specify applicable conditions. feel unwell. in accordance with local/ regional/ national/ international Regulations (to be specified).
+Prevention Response Storage Disposal

+P260 P314 P501

+Do not breathe dust/ fume/ gas/ mist/ vapours/ spray.
+Manufacturer/supplier or the competent authority to specify applicable conditions.
+Get medical advice/attention if you feel unwell.
+Manufacturer/supplier or the competent authority to select medical advice or attention as appropriate.
+Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
 Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.